anbox-cloud/discourse-docs/howto/anbox/develop-platform.md

         amc launch --raw --devmode --instance-type=g4.3

+    [note type="information" status="Note"]Use the `--vm` option if you want to start a VM instance.[/note]

-   The command prints out the ID of the container.
+   The command prints out the ID of the instance.
 Note down this ID; you will need it in the next step.

-   The start of the raw container takes some time, because it runs through the full [bootstrap process](https://discourse.ubuntu.com/t/managing-applications/17760#bootstrap) before the container is ready to be used.
+   The start of the raw instance takes some time, because it runs through the full [bootstrap process](https://discourse.ubuntu.com/t/managing-applications/17760#bootstrap) before the instance is ready to be used.

-1. When the container is fully up and running, copy the `platform_minimal.so` module to it:
+1. When the instance is fully up and running, copy the `platform_minimal.so` module to it:

-        id=<ID_of_the_container>
+        id=<ID_of_the_instance>
         triplet=$(dpkg-architecture -qDEB_BUILD_MULTIARCH)
         amc exec "${id}" mkdir "/usr/lib/${triplet}/anbox/platforms/minimal"
         lxc file push build/platform_minimal.so "ams-${id}/usr/lib/${triplet}/anbox/platforms/minimal/"

-1. With the platform plugin present inside the container, configure the Anbox runtime to make use of it.
-For that, change the `/var/lib/anbox/session.yaml` configuration file within the container:
+1. With the platform plugin present inside the instance, configure the Anbox runtime to make use of it.
+For that, change the `/var/lib/anbox/session.yaml` configuration file within the instance:

         cat << EOF | amc exec "${id}" tee /var/lib/anbox/session.yaml
         log-level: debug